angarsky/diveintopython/learn/file_handling/json.md

 ## How to Write JSON Pretty to File

 To print JSON in a more readable and organized format, you need to use the `pretty_print` flag.
 This flag will format the JSON by adding indentation, line breaks, and spaces between the elements.
-Below are two ways to write JSON pretty to a file in Python.
+Below are two ways to write JSON pretty to a file.

 ```python
 import json